pyta-uoft/website/index.md

 ### W0102: Dangerous default value {#W0102}

 This error occurs when a mutable value such as a list or dictionary is given a default value in the function or method definition.
 It is dangerous to give mutable objects a default value only when the function/method modifies the argument.
-If you modify a default argument it will persist until the next call.
+If you modify a default argument, those changes will remain for the next time the function is called.

 Hence your "empty" list or dictionary will start to contain values on calls other than the first call.

 ~~~~ {include="W0102_dangerous_default_value"}